This chalk grassland, recreated after arable cultivation, has successfully become home to uncommon butterflies and moths.

 The reserve is easily accessible from Riding Lane - the ground is mostly level and largely firm, except along the initial section from the entrance gate which runs under trees.

-There are no footpaths crossing the grazed meadows and access is allowed on permissive basis only.
+There are no footpaths crossing the grazed meadows and access is allowed on a permissive basis only.

 Dogs must be on leads whenever sheep are grazing, and from 1 March to 31 July to protect nesting birds.